Maui Things to Do

 Go To Kamaole 1 Beach

 Kihei has some of the best beaches on the island.
 Especially if you visit in the mornings before the winds come up.
 For about 325 days out of the year, the morning beach conditions in Kihei are sunny with little to no wind and glassy waters that are as flat as a lake.
-These consistently good conditions make the area ideal for skimming, snorkeling or simply enjoying some good Hawaiian sun.
+These consistently good conditions make the area ideal for swimming, snorkeling or simply enjoying some good Hawaiian sun.
 The Kamaole 1 Beach Park is located in the center of Kihei a few blocks south of “The Triangle” and Kalama Park.
 Close to Kam 1 are the Pacific Shores and Maui Vista condo complexes.
 There are two small parking lots as well as street parking.
 There are many facilities here besides just the beach.
 There are picnic tables, bbq pits, and even a beach volleyball court.
 If you are looking at getting in the water you can also rest assured that a lifeguard will be watching over you during your visit.

 Ka’anapali Beach is one of those long, sandy beaches with gentle lapping waves that Hawaiian dreams are made of.
 It regularly receives listings in world best beaches top ten lists and rightfully so, it’s really a stunning coastline.
 Along the beach are many of the world’s leading names in hotels and resorts as well as many great restaurants and shopping options.
 The Ka’anapali area also has two great golf courses and a variety of other Maui things to do.
 Stick around for sunset and you’ll see the cliff jumpers lighting the torches at Black Rock, which is also a great area to snorkel.
 If you’re looking for more activities from Ka’anapali, you can see them here.